akurpios/Public/Apple/MacUsageNotifier/V.1.0.0/Readme.txt

 - RAM Free,
 - Swap usage.

-You can see the does the notification looks in image.png file.
+You can see how these notifications look in the image.png file.

 Installation:
 1. Download MacUserNotifier.zip to Downloads folder,